 While there aren’t as many action scenes as the previous season, the few we have are brutal and enthralling, while the long-awaited showdown between Eren and the Armored Titan stands out as the highlight of the season, with energetic punches and violent choreography.

-I only have two issues with the animation; one of it is pretty minor, the other is by no means a deal-breaker… But very noticeable.
+I only have two issues with the animation; one of them is pretty minor, the other is by no means a deal-breaker, but very noticeable.

 The first issue is that the CGI animation looks a lot more jarring than what it was in the first season, with a noticeable example being whenever a party leaves on their horses; I personally feel that S1 managed to cover up its CGI animations much better, either by clever cinematography or gritty artwork.
 The biggest offender is the Colossal Titan who for some reason became full-CGI rendered, and while he doesn’t appear that much, he’s hard to ignore.

-My second - and probably biggest for the entire season - issue is the absent of Tetsuro Araki as the series’ director; yes, he’s now the “chief” director of the series, but that seems like he’s more of supervisor than a director.
-Say what you will and I know I do have criticisms against him, the man knows how to pump energy into his work, with his signature bombastic presentation and over the top camera angles… And S2 lacks that.
+My second - and probably biggest for the entire season - issue is the absence of Tetsuro Araki as the series’ director; yes, he’s now the “chief” director of the series, but that seems like he’s more of a supervisor than a director.
+Say what you will and I know I do have criticisms against him, but the man knows how to pump energy into his work, with his signature bombastic presentation and over-the-top camera angles… And S2 lacks that.

 Like, the new director, Masashi Koizuka, in his directorial debut as an anime series director, does a good job in maintaining the grim and hostile atmosphere of Titan, but his scenes lack the deliberately hammy style of Araki.
-On the plus side, we no longer have serious scenes becoming unintentionally hilarious… But I can’t deny that something feels missing.
+On the plus side, we no longer have serious scenes becoming unintentionally hilarious… but I can’t deny that something feels like it's missing.

-The few new tracks that we did get are absolutely fantastic, in particular “APETITAN” that serves as the main theme for the mysterious Beast Titan, and “Call of Silence” - the gorgeously bittersweet theme for Ymir.
+The few new tracks that we did get are absolutely fantastic, in particular “APETITAN,” which serves as the main theme for the mysterious Beast Titan, and “Call of Silence” - the gorgeously bittersweet theme for Ymir.
 Say whatever you want about the English lyrics, but I simply can’t have enough of the vocalist Aimer; she’s excellent.